Ninu Kang (she/her)

 Senior Manager of Finance and Administration

-Habiba has worked with EVA BC for more than 20 years and she has seen it grow from a staff of three employees to now seventeen.
+Habiba has worked with EVA BC for more than 20 years and she has seen it grow from a staff of three employees to now many more than that.
 Habiba has lived in various countries and speaks multiple languages.
 She now gives back to the community by volunteering and doing freelance work as a translator with the non-profit settlement organization, MOSAIC.

 For Habiba, it’s the thought of making a difference that keeps her coming to work with enthusiasm.